gmcninch-tufts/2025-Sp-Math146/course-posts/resources--expectations-and-rubrics.md

   - explanation and exposition

-    Have assumptions and hypotheses been explained?
-This includes mathematical hypotheses, as well as modeling choices and assumptions.
+	Have the assumptions and hypotheses been explained?
+Does the solution efficiently explain the steps leading to the conclusion?